Life with Psoriasis

 Psoriasis should not define the way you live.
-Find out more about the types of psoriasis people get diagnosed with and how each type presents challenges that affect day-to-day quality of life.
-Be inspired by success stories in overcoming the odds:
+Find out more about the different types of psoriasis and how each type presents challenges that affect day-to-day quality of life.
+Be inspired by success stories in overcoming the odds.

 How To Live Life With Psoriasis

 - Dressing with psoriasis: Knowing the types of fabrics you can wear is very helpful.
 Wool can cause itchiness, while softer fabrics like silk blends and cashmere are gentler to the skin.

 - Relieving the itch for scalp psoriasis: If you have psoriasis on your scalp, do not start scratching it.
 Instead, try using shampoos that help with flaking, redness, and itching.
 Most of these shampoos contain coal tar, salicylic acid and menthol to relieve the itch.